AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/use-custom-statuses-as-default-statuses.md

  </tbody>
 </table>

-## **About setting custom default system-level statuses**
+## Custom default system-level statuses

 When you set a custom status as a default system status, any new groups created in the system inherit that status.

 Groups that already existed when you set the new default system status do not automatically inherit it.

-For example, suppose there are 2 groups already created in your Adobe Workfront environment (Marketing and Sales).
+For example, suppose there are two groups already created in your Adobe Workfront environment (Marketing and Sales).
 You create a new custom status that equates with Current, and call the status In Process.
 You now create a new group called Engineering.
 In this scenario, the Engineering group inherits the new default status; the Marketing and Sales groups do not.

-## **About setting custom default group-level statuses**
+## Custom default group-level statuses

 A custom status that you set as a default group status is used in the following circumstances: